ishitadatta/Studee/README.md

 ## Other Features
 1. Responsive to device resolution
 2. Minimise and maximise dashboard side drawer
+3. Display vaccination card as fully vaccinated on dashboard for teachers
-3. Change password
+4. Change password
-4. Delete account
+5. Delete account

  # Installation
 1) Install python3